Are you looking for the best things to do in Fukuoka in one day?

 Tips for getting around Fukuoka

-A single ticket on the Fukuoka Subway costs from 210 Yen (May 2021), depending on the length of your journey
+A single ticket on the Fukuoka Subway costs from 210 Yen (2022 price), depending on the length of your journey

-If you plan to take more than three subway rides in one day, a 1-Day Unlimited Pass (640 Yen) will be cheaper and more convenient.
-If you are spending more than one day in Fukuoka, a 2-Day Unlimited Pass is available for 740 Yen.
+If you plan to take more than three subway rides in one day, a 1-Day Pass will be cheaper and more convenient.

-Another, more expensive option is the Fukuoka Tourist City Pass, costing 1,500 Yen (May 2021).
+Another more expensive option is the Fukuoka Tourist City Pass.
 In addition to offering one-day unlimited rides on buses, trains, subways and ferries, it also entitles you to discounted admission at many of Fukuoka’s attractions.

 Top 5 Things to Do in Fukuoka in One Day